 Read more: What to do if “Hey Siri” stops working

 How to activate Siri on other Apple devices

 - On an Apple Watch: Raise your wrist near your mouth and say, “Hey Siri.”
 You can often skip the wake word if you have Raise to Speak enabled.
 As an alternative, hold down the digital crown button until Siri appears.

-- On an Apple TV: Hold down the microphone button on the Siri Remote, keeping it near your head.
+- On an Apple TV: Hold down the microphone button on the Siri Remote, keeping it near your mouth.

-- On a HomePod: Say “Hey Siri” within the same room, or touch and hold the top of your HomePod while you talk.
+- On a HomePod: Say “Hey Siri” within the same room, or touch and hold the top of your HomePod while you make a request.